Preview on my first self made sourdough bread |

 24 hours later – Day 3

-50 g water if the dough (like mine) is very wet already, else take another 100 g of water
+50 g water if the dough (like mine) is very wet already, else take another 100 g of water100 g rye floor

 Mix everything together again, stir well, cover it with a towel and put it in a warm place and let them the dough work again until it’s time to uncover it.